 5 tips for development of reliable and robust electronic products

-Development of electronic products requires a 360-degree approach to reliability and robustness where all relevant failure mechanisms and external conditions, such as climatic, chemical, mechanical, and EMC conditions, are accounted for.
+Development of electronic products requires a 360-degree approach to reliability and robustness where all relevant failure mechanisms and external conditions are accounted for.

 1. Define a requirements specification, standards, and success criteria